aywengo/kafka-schema-reg-migrator/docs/run-in-docker.md

    - ID collisions will be logged as informational messages
    - The destination registry will be cleaned up before migration
    - Migration will proceed normally

+## Read-Only Subject Handling

+The migrator automatically handles subjects in read-only mode:
+- Temporarily changes read-only subjects to READWRITE mode
+- Performs the migration
+- Restores the original mode
+- Failed migrations are retried with mode changes (if `RETRY_FAILED=true`)

 ## Running Tests in Docker